What is the best material for induction hardening?

 What are the common materials for induction hardening?

-What are the common material options for induction hardening?
+What materials are best suited for induction hardening?

 Please visit our website for more information on this topic.

-The following are the most common materials used in Induction hardening projects;
+The following materials are most commonly utilized in induction hardening projects:

 - Alloy steels